 Lucky Dragon is a four-player board game about teamwork and deception where restaurant employees sabotage their way to be the top employee by the end of the month and not get fired.
 Winner of SCAD Entelechy 2018 Best Board Game, the short-term goal of the player is to get through a successful shift to earn more reputation.
-Players can pick their jobs and whom they’d like to work with, all the while trying to sabotage their co-workers without being sabotaged themselves.
+Players can pick their jobs and whom they’d like to work with while trying to sabotage their co-workers without being sabotaged themselves.

 The Game Core

 Deception within cooperation: Your enemies are your allies and the enemy.
 The only way to win is to find a delicate balance between the two.

 It’s a small restaurant, so if just by necessity, even the most uncooperative will have to work with others to get their job done occasionally.